Responses of oak seedlings to increased herbivory and drought: a possible trade-off?

 Article Abstract

 Background And Aims: Anthropogenic disturbances are causing a co-occurring increase in biotic (ungulate herbivory) and abiotic (drought) stressors, threatening plant reproduction in oak-dominated ecosystems.
-However, we wonder whether herbivory could compensate for the adverse impact of drought by reducing evapotranspiration.
-Thus, we investigate the isolated and joint effects of herbivory and drought on oak seedlings of two contrasting Mediterranean species that differ in leaf habit and drought resistance.
+However, could herbivory compensate for the adverse impact of drought by reducing evapotranspiration?
+Thus, we investigated the isolated and joint effects of herbivory and drought on oak seedlings of two contrasting Mediterranean species that differ in leaf habit and drought resistance.

-Methods: California oak seedlings from the evergreen, and more drought-resistant, Quercus agrifolia and the deciduous Q. lobata (n=387) were assigned to a fully crossed factorial design with herbivory and drought as stress factors.
-Seedlings were assigned in a greenhouse to 3-4 clipping levels simulating herbivory and 3-4 watering levels, depending on the species.
-We measured survival, growth, and leaf attributes (chlorophyll, secondary metabolites, leaf area and weight) once a month (May-Sep) and harvested above- and below-ground biomass at the end of the growing season.
+Methods: California oak seedlings from the evergreen, and more drought-resistant, Quercus agrifolia and the deciduous Q. lobata (n = 387) were assigned to a fully crossed factorial design with herbivory and drought as stress factors.
+Seedlings were assigned in a glasshouse to three to four clipping levels simulating herbivory and three to four watering levels, depending on the species.
+We measured survival, growth and leaf attributes (chlorophyll, secondary metabolites, leaf area and weight) once a month (May-September) and harvested above- and below-ground biomass at the end of the growing season.

 Download full-text PDF